hi019/laravel-scout-typesense/README.md

 After you have installed scout and the Typesense driver, you need to add the `Searchable` trait to your models that you want to make searchable.
-Additionaly, define the fields you want to make searchable by defining the `toSearchableArray` method on the model and implement `TypesenseSearch`:
+Additionaly, define the fields you want to make searchable by defining the `toSearchableArray` method on the model and implement `TypesenseModel`:

 ```php
 <?php